revoke individual user access to single, multiple, or all PDF files

 Secure PDF Hosting & Secure PDF Distribution

-Locklizard provides secure PDF hosting with Web Publisher (protected PDF files are stored on a cloud server either hosted by Locklizard or yourselves) or you can distribute PDF files securely as you would any other file.
+Locklizard provides secure PDF hosting with Web Publisher (secured PDF files are stored on a cloud server either hosted by Locklizard or yourselves).
+Alternatively, you can distribute PDF files securely as you would any other file.

-Many providers offering secure PDF hosting are not as secure as you may think.
-Most cloud-based PDF DRM systems for example offer ‘secure PDF hosting’ but protect your PDF documents online.
-Your unprotected PDF files are uploaded to a server where they are stored, then encrypted and DRM controls applied, before being stored again in protected format.
+Many providers offer secure PDF hosting or enable you to secure PDF files online, but these are not as secure as you may think.
+Most cloud-based PDF DRM systems for example offer ‘secure PDF hosting’ but protect PDF documents online on a cloud server.
+Your unprotected PDF files are uploaded to a server where they are stored, encrypted and DRM controls applied, before being stored again in protected format.
 This may be fine for ebooks but what about sensitive and confidential company documents?
-Do you really want them sitting on a server in unprotected format for any length of time?
-Safeguard PDF Security’s cloud-based PDF DRM system generates secure PDF files locally (encryption and DRM controls applied) and then uploads them to a cloud server so they can be viewed by users in a browser.
+Do you really want them sitting on a server in an unprotected format for any length of time?
+Safeguard’s PDF protection cloud-based PDF DRM system generates secure PDF files locally (encryption and DRM controls applied) and then uploads them to a cloud server so they can be viewed by users in a browser.
 Your PDF files can never be compromised by server vulnerabilities as they are encrypted locally, uploaded via SSL, and stored encrypted on the server.

-For completely offline secure PDF distribution you can use Safeguard PDF Portable to distribute our secure PDF Windows Viewer, secure PDF documents, and a keystore on USB sticks.
-Additional protected PDF documents and decryption keys can be added at a later date by authorized users when they become available without the USB stick having to be returned to you.
+For completely offline secure PDF distribution you can protect PDF files to USB sticks using Safeguard PDF Portable.
+This enables you to distribute our secure PDF Windows Viewer, secure PDF documents, and a keystore on USB sticks for offline viewing.
+Additional secured PDF documents and decryption keys can be added at a later date by authorized users when they become available without the USB stick having to be returned to you.

-The administration system (where you create users and authorized document usage) can be hosted by Locklizard or on your own servers.
-This is separate from generating your secure PDF files (locally on your computer) so you have greater control over secure PDF distribution of your documents and who has access to them.
+The administration system (where you create users and authorize document usage) can be hosted by Locklizard or on your own servers.
+This is separate from the protection of PDF files (which is done locally on your computer), so you have greater control over the secure distribution of your documents and who has access to them.

 Batch PDF Protect with command line